android/user-interface-samples/AppWidget/glance-widget/README.md

 ## Build a first widget

-You need to at least following components to build a widget using Glance.
+You need to prepare at least following components to build a widget using Glance.

 1. AppWidgetProviderInfo metadata